What is Vimovo?

 Talk to your healthcare provider or pharmacist before using other medicines that contain NSAIDs, including low-dose aspirin, during treatment with Vimovo.
 Some NSAIDs are sold in lower doses without a prescription (over-the-counter).

-- A type of kidney problem (acute interstitial nephritis).
-Some people who take proton pump inhibitor (PPI) medicines, including Vimovo, may develop a kidney problem called acute interstitial nephritis that can happen at any time during treatment with Vimovo.
+- A type of kidney problem (acute tubulointerstitial nephritis).
+Some people who take proton pump inhibitor (PPI) medicines, including Vimovo, may develop a kidney problem called acute tubulointerstitial nephritis that can happen at any time during treatment with Vimovo.
 Call your healthcare provider right away if you have a decrease in the amount that you urinate or if you have blood in your urine.

 - Diarrhea caused by an infection (Clostridium difficile) in your intestines.
 Call your healthcare provider right away if you have watery stools or stomach pain that does not go away.
 You may or may not have a fever.